igorkorenfeld/gitfun/README.md

 ## Staging and committing
 1. Navigate to where git cloned the `gitfun` folder
 1. Open up the `colors.md` file
-2. On line 5 of the `color.md` file add in some text with your name and favorite color
+2. In the `color.md` file add in a line of text at the bottom with your name and favorite color at the bottom of the file.
 4. In your terminal type `git status`, this will show you which files have been modified
 3. In your terminal type `git add .` and hit enter.
 This will add all of the modified files, in this case just `colors.md`, to the "Staging" area.
 These are files that  are now ready to be "committed".
 4. In your terminal type `git status`, this will show you which files are ready to be committed.